Mankato Marathon

 The marathon weekend is now one of the major events in southwest Minnesota.

-As with most modern marathons, many runners raise money for charity.
 The marathon organizers help coordinate with local non-profit organizations for fundraising leading up to and during the event.
 In 2019, $15,000 was raised.

 Mayo Clinic Health System is the main sponsor of the race, though at its 2010 genesis, Hy-Vee sponsored the race.

 The race is owned and managed by Visit Mankato (the tourism branch of Greater Mankato Growth).

-In 2017 and 2018, the website Bibrave named the Mankato Half Marathon as one of the best in the United States.
-The editors noted the fall scenery, the support, and the paved trails as winning features.
+In 2017 and 2018, the website Bibrave named the Mankato Half Marathon as one of the best in the United States due to the fall scenery, the supporters, and the paved trails.

 Broadcast coverage of the weekend is provided by KATO-FM (93.1) and KDOG-FM (96.7).

 Race weekend

 The race weekend begins with a sports and health exposition, which is sponsored by Scheels and is held in the Myers Field House at Minnesota State University, Mankato.
 The day before the marathon, there are races for children and a 5K race around the MSU campus.
 On marathon race day, the other three races begin in the morning from the campus, near Blakeslee Stadium.
 The 10K starts the day, and an hour later, the marathon and half marathon take off in a combined start.
 Runners can also do the marathon as a four-person relay team.

 Pacers are provided for both the full and half marathon.

 After the races, there is a post-race party near the Mayo Clinic Health System Event Center with live music, food and drinks.